 In SapphireOne, users have the flexibility to control the size of individual documents and determine where they are stored through the Master Defaults settings.
 These settings can be accessed by navigating to Utilities > Controls > Master Defaults > System Page.

 Within the Documents area of the SapphireOne page, there is a Document Size Limit setting with a default size of 10 MB, which can be adjusted as needed.
 Additionally, users can choose to store the documents either as part of the data file or as separate files, by selecting the appropriate option from the two radio buttons provided.

 To attach a document to a transaction, simply click on either the or Paperclip button.
 The Document List window as seen below will be displayed allowing the the user to select the desired file to attach.

 How to Attach Documents Using SapphireOne Paperclip

-Documents can be attached using SapphireOne Drag & Drop functionality.
-To use this functionality, simply drag a document from the local computer into the Document List screen and it will append automatically.
 If SapphireOne detects that the document name already exists, a pop-up will be displayed alerting the user.
-Alternatively, the user can also select the Plus icon to select a document to upload from the local computer.
+Alternatively, the user can also select the Plus button to select a document to upload from the local computer.

 Documents Area within Document Management System (DMS)